EXYZED/AerodynamicalCollective/_posts/2019-06-01-Aerodynamic-Physics.md

 ### Symmetrical Airfoils
 ![DifficultyIndicator](https://img.shields.io/badge/Level-Intermediate-yellow.svg?style=for-the-badge){: .align-left}

-In symmetrical <a href="https://aerodynamical-collective.com/2019/06/03/Disambiguation.html#Airfoil" target="_blank">airfoils</a> - where no <a href="https://aerodynamical-collective.com/2019/06/03/Disambiguation.html#Camber" target="_blank">camber</a> exists.
+In symmetrical [airfoils](https://aerodynamical-collective.com/2019/06/03/Disambiguation.html#Airfoil)airfoils</a> - where no camber exists.
 It is important to acknowledge that the shape of the wing is no longer a critical determining factor in lift.
 The shape of the wing is not the determining factor in lift.